saisuresh2/practice/README.md

-# Practice - *to learn and practice git*
+# Practice - *to learn how to use GitHub and practice Python programming*
-I am learning how to use Git/GitHub and am working towards getting comfortable using it
+I am learning how to program in Python and add my code to GitHub.